Class traitor

 In Russia before and during the Russian Revolution, the Bolsheviks and other socialist revolutionary organizations used it to describe the Czarist Army and any working class citizen who opposed the dictatorship of the proletariat.
 The term was later extended to include the Menshevik Russians and other counter-revolutionary socialist organizations under Joseph Stalin.

 The motives behind becoming a traitor to one's class can include the necessity of survival (taking up whatever wage is available), the belief that the person is of a higher class and so has political views that work against the working class, the pressure of conformity, or a rejection of the view that society is divided up into antagonistic classes.

 Bourgeois class traitors

 While the idea of the class traitor is one typically applied to the proletariat, it can also be used to describe members of the upper-class who believe in and espouse socialist ideals.
 For example, Peter Kropotkin, an anarcho-communist who wrote The Conquest of Bread, was born into a noble family.
 Additionally, Friedrich Engels, partner and lifelong friend of Karl Marx, the revolutionary socialist, was himself a son of a wealthy factory owner.
 Such people sacrifice their ability to be part of the capitalist upper-class for the sake of who they see as the oppressed, even if it hurts their status in the process.

-The Earl of Cardigan was described as a class traitor by The Daily Telegraph for denouncing police violence he had witnessed.
+The Earl of Cardigan successfully sued The Daily Telegraph for deformation after its editor Bill Deedes called him a class traitor for being a witness for New Age travellers who were suing the police for using excessive violence during a 1985 confrontation known as the Battle of the Beanfield.